 4.5 Competition amongst stakeholders

-Stakeholder refer to any individual or group that may be impacted or does impact on the actions of an organisation/entity.
-Understanding stakeholders maintains a significant position in PMM theory and practice (Atkinson et al. 1997; Figlio and Kenny 2009; Harrison and Wicks 2013; Taylor and Taylor 2014).
-For example, such an understanding can also contribute to a reduction of tensions not only between individual stakeholders, but also between the organisation and its stakeholders (Brooks et al. 2011); both which are key to performance.

-As an operating arm within a systems of complex multi-stakeholder organisation, CAMHS maintains a stakeholder base which is characterised by multiplicity, complexity and diversity.
+As an operating arm within the systems of a complex multi-stakeholder organisation, CAMHS maintains a stakeholder base which is characterised by multiplicity, complexity and diversity.
 For example, at the political level, CAMHS stakeholders includes the government (through the House of Commons and its various sub-committees), and the DHSC.
-From an operational perspective, stakeholders include NHS England (and NHS Trusts) and the CQC while from a user perspective, stakeholders include specific users and care provides including school counsellors and community care professionals.
+From an operational perspective, stakeholders include NHS England (and NHS Trusts) and the CQC, while from a user perspective, stakeholders include specific users and care provides including school counsellors and community care professionals.
 Other stakeholders include regulators such as NICE, the CQC and the HSCIC and charities such as The Children's Society and Mind.
-All these stakeholders do have aims, objectives and aspirations which may be competing.
+All these stakeholders have aims, objectives and aspirations which may be competing.

-The reality that stakeholders are heterogeneous has a significant effect upon PMM (Bendheim et al. 1998).
-Stakeholder heterogeneity requires not only the balancing, but also intense negotiation of individual stakeholder interest.
-This is especially important in order to counter opportunistic behaviour among stakeholders.
-By taking into consideration the heterogeneity of stakeholders, PMM will become more effective and efficient (McAdan et al. 2005).

 In our study, we observed the emergence of competing demands by a heterogeneous group of stakeholders with different views on the purpose of performance measurement, augmented by aggregated reporting of performance, and tensions between strategic versus operational as well as local versus national use of PMS.
 This is further complicated by the lack of transparency between service delivery and performance outcomes through complex interaction, resulting in questions about the overall value of the PMS and its fitness for purpose.
 A view expressed by a number of interviewees is that the core source of these ambiguities is the feeling of competition and lack of collaborative behaviours among various CAMHS stakeholders.
 Interviewee 6 particularly highlighted that the purpose of performance measures was “…to bring competition to the NHS ...”.
 Another suggested that:

 “Collaboration, engagement, and involvement of clinicians in developing understanding and a sense of purpose” (Interviewee 4).